Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Resistance for teammates.
 			// 4th number = Resistance for assistant killers.
 			"Punch Resistance Reward"		"0.25,0.25,0.25,0.25"

+			// The rapid pistol fire rate to reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate resistances with commas (",").
+			// --
+			// Resistances limit: 4
+			// Character limit for each fire rate: 6
+			// --
+			// Minimum value for each resistance: 0.0 (OFF)
+			// Maximum value for each resistance: 1.0 (None)
+			// --
+			// 1st number = Rapid pistol fire rate for killers.
+			// 2nd number = Rapid pistol fire rate for assistants.
+			// 3rd number = Rapid pistol fire rate for teammates.
+			// 4th number = Rapid pistol fire rate for assistant killers.
+			"Rapid Pistol Reward"			"0.130,0.130,0.130,0.130"

 			// Give recoil dampener as a reward to survivors.
 			// Note: This setting can be used for standard Tanks.